New Food Systems: Helping shape the nutrition of the future

 New food and feed ingredients

-Sustainable alternatives to animal foods are accepted most easily if they differ only marginally from traditional foods in terms of taste, texture, mouthfeel and nutritional and enjoyment value.
-In this field of innovation, research is therefore being conducted on the ingredients required for this purpose, such as proteins and protein combinations, which have very specific techno-functional properties, are sensorially appealing and are also characterised by a high biological value.
+Sustainable alternatives to animal-derived foods are accepted most easily if they differ only marginally from traditional foods in terms of taste, texture, mouthfeel and nutritional and enjoyment value.
+In this innovation field, research is therefore being conducted on the ingredients required for this purpose, such as proteins and protein combinations, which have very specific techno-functional properties, are sensorically appealing and are also characterised by a high biological value.

 Resource-efficient management of energy and material flows in system integration

 By combining the novel production systems of plants, algae, insects and fish, food chains can be formed and material flows coupled so efficiently that ultimately a CO2-neutral production of food can be achieved.
-The innovation space will simulate material cycles and develop new sensors and process controls for the automation of food production and the energy and resource-efficient closing of cycles.
+This innovation field will simulate material cycles and develop new sensors and process controls for the automation of food production and the energy and resource-efficient closing of cycles.

 An innovation hub for market development and social acceptance of technology

-In order to quickly transfer research results into products and processes for the markets, research results are checked for their usability in the innovation hub and project processes are optimized for exploitation.
+In order to quickly bring research results into products and processes to the markets, research results are checked for their usability in the innovation hub and project processes are optimized for exploitation.
 Marketable ideas are identified and, together with experts from the start-up scene and industrial partners, evaluated in terms of their economic potential and transferred to the market via new start-ups or established companies.